wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 ---
 title: 'Make beamer slides using Obsidian and Pandoc'
 excerpt: 'Finally!
-This is my experience of building beamer slides presentation using markdown and Pandoc in Obsidian.'
+This is my experience of building beamer slides presentation using markdown and Pandoc in Obsidian.
+I recently made a success when building beamer slides using Obsidian.'
 date: 2024-08-24
 permalink: /posts/make-beamer-slides-in-obsidian/
 tags: